fairking/we_are_the_people/README.md

 ![image](https://user-images.githubusercontent.com/13495631/140669294-6ba9bb14-869b-4f61-9d5b-94b012262541.png)

-I am very sorry for the error at the end, but please ask questions into the [section](https://github.com/fairking/we_are_the_people/issues/1).
+Please ask questions into the [section](https://github.com/fairking/we_are_the_people/issues/1).
 Thank you for your help.